 Dermatologists are medical doctors that specialize in treatment and care of the skin.
 They diagnose and treat skin conditions associated with the scalp, hair and nails.

-All dermatologists must complete a Doctor of Medicine (MD) degree before they are able to practice.
+Clinical training also forms a major portion of post-doctoral residency programs.
+Dermatologists should be comfortable diagnosing diseases and treating patients before practicing full-time.
 Students must then enter a special dermatology program that includes a residency.
 Those with academic or research ambitions may eventually pursue additional doctoral degrees.